Lay-offs and short-time working

 They must give you written notice in advance that they want to make a claim.

-You don’t have to pay if they’ll return to normal working hours within 4 weeks.
+You do not have to pay if they’ll return to normal working hours within 4 weeks.

-If you don’t give guarantee pay to someone who’s entitled to it, they could take you to an employment tribunal.
+If you do not give guarantee pay to someone who’s entitled to it, they could take you to an employment tribunal.

 There’s more advice on lay-offs and short-time working on the Acas (Advisory, Conciliation and Arbitration Service) website.